Industry experience while studying

 Highlights

-- Design and maintain systems and machinery across a diverse range of industries, including manufacturing, mining, refrigeration and air-conditioning, transport and mechanical handling.
+Design and maintain systems and machinery across a diverse range of industries, including manufacturing, automotive, and renewable energy.

 Highlights

-- Design and maintain systems and machinery across a diverse range of industries, including manufacturing, mining, refrigeration and air-conditioning, transport and mechanical handling.
+Design and maintain systems and machinery across a diverse range of industries, including manufacturing, automotive, and renewable energy.

 As a mechanical engineer, you’ll apply the latest technologies to design the machinery and mechanical systems of our future.